isiahmeadows/mithril.js/design/component-dsl.md

 For `isEqual(a, b, {tolerance})`, there's several rules on how it works:

-- If `a` and `b` are both numbers, this compares them [as per this algorithm](https://github.com/isiahmeadows/clean-assert/blob/master/lib/comparison.js#L38-L80).
+- If `a` and `b` are both numbers, this compares them [as per this algorithm](https://github.com/isiahmeadows/clean-assert/blob/0233c2c3e15e66f20f35694c7b3c5eee93420df7/lib/comparison.js#L38-L80).
+- If `a` is a cycle (based on object identity), this verifies that `b` cycles back (based on object identity) to the same degree.
 - If a method [`fantasy-land/equals`](https://github.com/fantasyland/fantasy-land#setoid) exists on `a`, it's called via `a["fantasy-land/equals"](b)` and the result is coerced to a boolean and returned.
 This is only called for objects.
+- If `a` and `b` are both arrays, this compares their lengths and entries for equality recursively as per this algorithm.
+- If `a` and `b` are both typed arrays or data views and are of the same type, this compares their buffers, their byte offsets, and their lengths for identity.
+(This is the real structure they have.)
 - If a method `equals` exists on `a`, it's called via `a.equals(b)` and the result is coerced to a boolean and returned.
-- Otherwise, this follows the same general rules of [my strict matching algorithm for Clean Assert](http://github.com/isiahmeadows/clean-assert/blob/0233c2c3e15e66f20f35694c7b3c5eee93420df7/docs/utility.md#how-does-the-structural-matching-work).
-(Obviously, the same rules would apply to the recursive checks, too.)
+- If `a` and `b` are both plain objects (extends `null` or `Object.prototype`), this compares their sets of key/value pairs for equality recursively as per this algorithm, without respect to key order.
+- In all other cases, this simply does structural equality.
+    - This intentionally leaves maps and sets checked by identity.
+A future major update may change this, but [it's pretty complicated to implement efficiently](https://github.com/isiahmeadows/clean-assert/blob/0233c2c3e15e66f20f35694c7b3c5eee93420df7/lib/match.js#L232-L383).
+    - This intentionally leaves dates and regexps compared by identity.
+A future major update may change this.

+> Note: in all cases, the first rule above to apply wins.

 ## Conditionals